 June 23, 2016

 Our emotional responses shape our experience of the world.
-Emotions can feel profoundly enriching, as when we feel pride from great success or the elation of new love.
+Emotions can profoundly enrich our lives, such as when we feel pride from great success or the elation of new love.
 They can also feel painfully unbearable, as with profound grief or embarrassment.
 Sometimes we may want to hold on to emotions forever, and other times we may want to banish them immediately, but the fact is, emotions often feel, and indeed are, beyond our conscious control.
-And in a lot of ways, this is a good thing.
+And in a lot of ways, this is a good thing!
 A world without the pull of emotions would be bland, to say the least.
-In addition, our emotions provide vital information, even—or perhaps especially—when they’re painful or difficult.
+In addition, our emotions provide vital information, even—or perhaps especially—when they’re painful or difficult to experience.

-Eve Ekman is the co-creator of the Atlas of Emotions, a project with Dr. Paul Ekman funded by the Dalai Lama.
-Her upcoming Cultivating Emotional Balance course is being held in San Francisco, learn more here.
+Eve Ekman, PhD, is the co-creator of the Atlas of Emotions, a project created with her father, Paul Ekman, PhD, which was funded by the Dalai Lama.
+Eve is also a lead facilitator for Cultivating Emotional Balance workshops and retreats.